ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_ilamb.md

     To obtain an NCI account and join NCI projects, refer to <a href="/getting_started/first_steps" target="_blank">First Steps</a>.
 </div>

-Depending on your needs, you may want to also joined the following supported data collections:
+Depending on your needs, you may want to also join the following supported data collections:

 - CMIP6: `fs38`, `oi10`
 - CMIP5: `rr3`, `al33`
-- ERA5 and ERA5-Land: `rt52`, `zz93`
-- obs4MIPs: `qv56`

 ### Loading the ILAMB-workflow modules
  <!-- #### Load the `access-med` conda environment -->